vallurumk/sheffield-bioinformatics-core.github.io/index.md

 search_omit: true
 ---

-The Sheffield Bioinformatics Core Facility aims to develop and advance the training and application of bioinformatics and computational biology to biological research, biomedical research and public health in Sheffield
+The Sheffield Bioinformatics Core Facility aims to develop and advance the training and application of bioinformatics and computational biology to biological research, biomedical research and public health in Sheffield.
+Our consulting and training courses are also available to other Universities and industrial partners

-We offer the following services:
+We offer a comprehensive [training programme](https://sbc.shef.ac.uk/training) and services including (but not limited to):

 - Experimental Design
 - High-Throuput Next Generation Sequencing (NGS) Analysis
+- Analysis of long-read sequencing (e.g. Nanopore)
 - Clinical Bioinformatics Services
 - Clinical Bioinformatics Consulting
 - Microarray Analysis